 The air cleaner consists of a plastic cover with replaceable paper filter insert.
-The insert should be replaced after every 40 000 km (25 000 miles).
-Replacement should be carried out more frequently if should be carried out more frequently.
+The insert should be replaced after every 40,000 km (25,000 miles).
+Replacement should be carried out more frequently if the driving conditions are often dusty.
 No other kind of servicing is required outside these intervals.